Reds vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Reds have a record of 3-6.
+- In nine games as the underdog over the last 10 matchups, the Reds have posted a mark of 3-6.

 Reds Betting Records & Stats

-- Cincinnati has entered 11 games this season as the underdog by -105 or more and is 3-8 in those contests.
+- Cincinnati has played as an underdog of +180 or more twice this season and lost both games.

-- The moneyline set for this matchup implies the Reds have a 51.2% chance of coming away with a victory in the contest.
+- The Reds have an implied victory probability of 35.7% according to the moneyline set by sportsbooks for this matchup.

-- Cincinnati and its opponents have gone over the total this season in 10 of its 16 opportunities.
+- Cincinnati and its opponents have hit the over in 11 of its 17 games with a total this season.

 - The Reds have yet play a game with a spread this season.